 Demolition & Construction

 Noise and vibration impacts from construction and demolition activity arise from most developments.
-These have the potential to cause high levels of disturbance as result of the absolute levels of noise and vibration generated by these works and due to their proximity to existing sensitive receptors which can exacerbate these impacts.
+These have the potential to cause high levels of disturbance as a result of the absolute levels of noise and vibration generated by these works and due to their proximity to existing sensitive receptors which can exacerbate these impacts.

 Relevant Standards and guidance documents contain helpful information on suitable noise and vibration limits for demolition and construction phases in the context of the existing ambient conditions.
 These documents also detail accepted prediction and assessment methodologies such as those set out in BS5228 and BS6472.